Zahraoi/Internship-Tasks/Task2/README.md

 #  Catchub Landing Page – Responsive Web Replica

-This project is a responsive(somewhat) web replica of the **Catchub mobile application landing page**, developed using **HTML5 and CSS3 only**.
+This project is a web replica of the **Catchub mobile application landing page**, developed using **HTML5 and CSS3 only**.
 The main focus of this task was to accurately recreate the original UI design while ensuring the layout remains usable and visually consistent across different screen sizes.

 -----------------------------------